The 4 most effective email templates to follow up on outstanding invoices

 This is especially true if the customer has already agreed to your prices and then tries to haggle after the job is completed.

-One of the most common reasons for a dispute seen in every industry is when there is an error on the invoice.
-Particularly if your business is using manual invoicing processes, this is prone to human errors and mistakes can be made at any scale of accounts receivables team.
+One of the most common reasons for an invoice dispute, which is seen in every industry, is when there is an error on the invoice.
+If your business is using manual invoicing processes, this is prone to human errors and mistakes can be made at any scale of accounts receivables team.

 If this happens, go through the invoice line by line with the client so they can pinpoint the mistake, or see that everything is accurate.
 There is every chance that the client is simply misunderstanding the charges.